-- The United States would launch the first manned vehicle to go to the moon.
+- The United States would launch the first human-crewed vehicle to go to the Moon.

 - The shape and size of the vehicle would closely resemble the Apollo command/service module spacecraft.

-- The number of men in the crew would be three.
+- The number of crew would be three.

 - A telescope would be able to view the progress of the journey.
-When Apollo 13 exploded, a telescope at Johnson Space Center witnessed the event which happened more than 200,000 miles from Earth.
+When an oxygen tank on Apollo 13 ruptured, a telescope at Johnson Space Center witnessed the event which happened more than 200,000 miles from Earth.